ANZCA Fellowship

 - Study this next: the topic queued for today, one tap to open

-The ANZCA Final (Fellowship) Examination is the culmination of advanced anaesthesia training.
+The ANZCA Fellowship Examination is the culmination of advanced anaesthesia training.
 It tests consultant-level clinical reasoning across the full breadth of anaesthetic practice: general, regional, obstetric, paediatric, cardiac, thoracic, neuroanaesthesia, perioperative medicine, and pain.
 The written component (SAQ and MCQ, sat on the same day) must be passed before candidates sit the vivas.
-The ANZCA Training Programme Curriculum maps 763 Fellowship-assessed learning objectives across these domains.
-The overall pass rate across both stages is approximately 60% per sitting.
+The ANZCA Training Program Curriculum maps 763 Fellowship-assessed learning objectives across these domains.
+ANZCA publishes no Final pass-rate percentage: it releases individual results per sitting rather than an aggregate rate.
+PRIMEX is built by Dr Jay Marshall, an anaesthetics registrar in Taree, NSW.

 - OrganiserAustralian and New Zealand College of Anaesthetists (ANZCA)